 It enables you to anticipate potential problems

 Any work plan template will include a space to note an expected due date or deadline for each task or objective.
-By seeing each task outlined next to its due date, you can easily anticipate potential cases where meeting the deadline might be difficult.
+By seeing each task outlined next to its due date, you can easily anticipate potential cases where meeting the deadline might be difficult or when there are potential risks in keeping the project on track.

-To prevent a deadline from being missed, you can also plan ahead and make arrangements where necessary.
-This could be as simple as making adjustments to your own schedule or bringing other team members onto the project.
+To prevent a deadline from being missed, you can also plan and make arrangements where necessary, at each project stage.
+This could be as simple as making adjustments to your schedule or bringing other team members onto the project.
 In some cases, you may even need to contract out some tasks to an external party.

 You can see your progress